Children who learn and think differently are more likely to be diagnosed with mental health issues than their peers.

 How they can help: Psychologists are extensively trained to assess, diagnose, and treat learning and psychological issues.

 Possible drawbacks: Psychologists can be expensive, and insurance may not cover all costs.

 Mental Health Counselors

 Training: Master’s degree in counseling or counseling-related work.
 (In some states, mental health counselors may be called professional counselors or clinical professional counselors.)

-How she can help: Mental health counselors are trained to counsel you and your child.
+How they can help: Mental health counselors are trained to counsel you and your child.
 They’re usually less expensive than more extensively trained practitioners, like psychologists.

 Possible drawbacks: The quality of training for mental health counselors can vary widely.
-Some very good practitioners are available, but even they generally don’t have an educational background in assessment and psychological theory.
+Some very good practitioners are available, but even these ones generally don’t have an educational background in assessment and psychological theory.

-How she can help: These practitioners are trained in therapy and family systems.
+How they can help: These practitioners are trained in therapy and family systems.
 They can treat emotional and mental illnesses in the context of the family.
-If your biggest concern is about how you and your child are relating to each other or how his issues are affecting your family as a whole, this type of counseling may help.
+If your biggest concern is about how you and your child are relating to each other or how your child’s issues are affecting your family as a whole, this type of counseling may help.

 Possible drawbacks: Family counseling on its own may not be enough to address your child’s individual emotional or mental health needs.